celebrity

 "These were the actions of an individual who was intent on abusing his power wherever he operated and we condemn them in the strongest terms.
 We also acknowledge that during this time as a business we failed our employees who were his victims and for this we sincerely apologise."

-Since the historic allegations came to light, Harrods has said it has been their "priority to settle claims in the quickest way possible, avoiding lengthy legal proceedings for the women involved".
+Since the historic allegations came to light, Harrods said it has been their "priority to settle claims in the quickest way possible, avoiding lengthy legal proceedings for the women involved".

 With AAP.